PHZ846/Data-for-spatial-ecology-study-/README.md

 DSD data is for the analysis of "data of shannon's diversity " dfd data is for the analysis of "diffusion data of soil fauna dispersal" data is the analysis of correlation analysis
+PCC is the data for the analysis of plant coverage and biomass